OfficeDev/office-ui-fabric-core/ghdocs/GETTINGSTARTED.md

 The uncompressed, minified, and right-to-left CSS files are also available on the CDN.

-##Building and Testing Fabric
+##Building and testing Fabric

-For detailed information on how to build Fabric, tweak it, and use its gulp tasks check out the doc located [here](https://github.com/OfficeDev/Office-UI-Fabric/blob/master/ghdocs/BUILDING.md).
+For information about how to build and tweak Fabric and use its gulp tasks, see [Building Fabric](https://github.com/OfficeDev/Office-UI-Fabric/blob/master/ghdocs/BUILDING.md).

-##Add to your project
+##Add Fabric to your project

 You don't have to rethink your front-end architecture to start using Fabric in your existing app or add-in, but some simple setup is required.
 Follow these steps to get started: